bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/carousel.md

 ### Captions

-You can add captions to a particular slide using the following methods: using the `caption` prop, that will render its text, by using `captionHtml` prop, which will render html, or by using the `caption` _slot_
+You can add captions to a particular slide using the following methods: using the `caption` prop, that will render its text, by using `captionHtml` prop, which will render html, or by using the `caption` _slot_.

 <HighlightCard>
   <b-carousel controls indicators>